 PEO vs Playroll EOR

-Playroll is an employer of record service that assumes full responsibility for local labor laws and regulations around global hiring.
+Playroll is an employer of record service that assumes full compliance with local labor laws and regulations around global hiring.

 Importantly, with Playroll EOR, the client company maintains control over the employees' daily tasks and duties, unlike in a typical PEO arrangement where some operational controls are shared.